Xyvir/iex.run/.github/readme.md

 ## todo:

 - skip re-download if the sha alternate file stream matches
-- add URL decoding on parameters to allow for illegal URL chars
 - add external download and run option via metaparemeter OR other scripts
 - Have stub script replace spaces with quesiton marks automatically for parameters.
 - finish remaining planned meta-parameters
 - review / refactor cumbersome string manipulation
 - fill in readme details more steps on setup
 - add metaparameter instructions to readme.
-- Cleanup respository search API to be more strict
 - andd support and test for non-vanity urls (repo.github.io)
 - test parameters that contain quotes (fixed with encoding?)
 - support for powershell core / posh?